UK ramps up no-deal Brexit warnings as May faces battle in parliament

-LONDON (Reuters) - Britain’s government intensified its warnings about a no-deal Brexit on Wednesday, saying it would deliver a big blow to the economy while Prime Minister Theresa May’s plan, opposed by many members of parliament, would minimise the hit.
+LONDON (Reuters) - Britain’s government intensified its warnings about a no-deal Brexit on Wednesday, saying it would deliver a big blow to the economy while Prime Minister Theresa May’s plan, opposed by many lawmakers, would minimize the hit.

 The government said that in a scenario resembling the agreement May struck with other European Union leaders, the economy would be 2.1 percent smaller in 15 years’ time than if the country remained in the bloc.